 To actually pay an immigration bond to the court, you need to be an American citizen or permanent resident (a green card holder).
 If no one in your family falls into these categories, you need to talk to someone you trust about posting a bond.
 Make sure that you trust this person, as you are relying on them to give you back the cost of the bond after the immigration case is over.

 Of course, choosing to use a bond agent to post an immigration bond can get around both problems.
 You won’t have to find someone to post the bond for you, and you won’t have to worry about your money not being returned after the case has been closed.

 Bonds can only be posted as money orders or certified checks.
 Any bonds that are in excess of $10,000 need to be submitted as certified checks.
 Make sure that you have the means to acquire either of these formats if you are going to post the bond yourself.

 Immigration Bonds Can Get Your Loved One Back Home

 You should talk to your family members and a bond agent as soon as someone you love has been detained.
 Immigration bonds can get them out of detainment and back home quickly, but only if you take the steps to submit the funding as soon as possible.

 Has a family member or loved one been detained for an immigration violation?
-Get in touch with our team at Amistad Bail Bonds!
+Get in touch with our team at Amistad Bail and Immigration Bonds!
 We’ll work with you to get them back home while they await their court date, without breaking the bank to do so.